aldryn/aldryn-docs/docs/tutorial/create-new-project.rst

   account, you'll be able to publish the site from your own domain.
 * *Base Project Release Channel Settings*: leave this set to *Stable*.

+.. todo:: an image for Dashboard > General settings

 ===================
 Deploy your project